Calculated values and conditional logic

 - Round: Rounds a number to the number of decimals specified in the second space

-- Percentage: Takes a percentage of the first number relative to the second
+- Percentage: Returns the percentage of the first number relative to the second

-- Sqrt: Gives the square root of the number entered
+- Sqrt: Returns the square root of the number entered.

-- Count: Counts the number of characters in a value
+- Count: Returns the number of characters in a text.

 - Index of: Returns a number that is the position of the second text within the first.
 If the second text is not found in the first, it will return -1